-- o Moscow is divided into two spaces: Moscow and Siberia. - o Russia is no longer the ally of choice in the east. - o Austria-Hungary and Germany are much better able to stand up to Russian aggression.
-This works as a constraint on Russia's offensive potential. - o Russia is able to build and maintain an extra unit as long as it controls at least one of its four home SCs.
+- o Moscow is divided into two spaces: Moscow and Siberia. - o Russia is no longer the ally of choice in the east due to the lessening of tension between Austria-Hungary and Turkey. - o Austria-Hungary and Germany are much better able to stand up to Russian aggression.
+This works as a constraint on Russia's offensive potential. - o If Russia comes under attack and loses a home SC, but not all four home SCs, it is able to build and maintain an extra unit.
+Further, while Russia controls at least one, but not all four, of its home SCs, Siberia is considered a build site.